 I don't do rules because you're the one who gets to decide what you're going to wear.
 But we need to identify specific styles that work with our pear shapes so that we don't have to stop and think every time we shop.

 When you're pear shaped, you're different sizes on the top and bottom.
-Tops that don't accommodate that aren't going to fit you well.
-If your necklines are always too big, you're buying the wrong style tops and getting them in a size that fits your hips.
+Tops that don't accommodate that reality aren't going to fit you well.
+If your necklines are always too big, you're buying the wrong style tops and getting them in a size that fits your hips and nowhere else.
 The right styles are the ones that give your hips room to breathe without smothering your shoulders in excess fabric.

 Tops that stop above your hips work well with your shape.
 You can even tuck in your top.
 Yes, I know that might fly in the face of everything you thought you knew about clothing.
 But it's true.
 A top tucked into wide leg pants looks and feels fabulous on pear shaped women.
 It's a look that acknowledges your shape rather than trying to hide it.
 If you feel too exposed or want a more complete look, you can add an a-line jacket like the Swing Cardigan.